hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/README.md

   TEST.CHECKPOINT_FILE_PATH MagTrackTransformer/trained_NNs/finetuned_MCT/MWMR_L/calib_mtt_test_2/checkpoint_epoch_00024.pyth \
 ```
 ## MTT training
 After data calibration (interference filtering), the estimated signals emitted by the miniature wireless magnetic robots can be obtained.
 The MTT is designed to implement spatiotemporal attention on these signals for localization.

+### MWMR_S
 Train the MTT for MWMR_S with default settings by

 ```
 python MagTrackTransformer/tools/run_mtt.py \